CoopDaScoop32/CS-Portfolio/README.md

 What do computer scientists do, and why does it matter?
 How would your work on this type of project help a company, like Grazioso Salvare, to do their work better?

 Computer scientists use computers to make things easier.
 Like the example of Project 2, this could mean developing an application to help a company be more efficient or organize better.

+CS 255 System Analysis and Design

+Briefly summarize the DriverPass project.
+Who was the client?
+What type of system did they want you to design?

+DriverPass was a company that provides classes, tests, driving instruction, and other services to those who are trying to get their driver's liscence.
+The system the wanted to be designed was a web application that helped facilitate many of the things that they provide.
+They wanted to provide a way for customers to be able to book appointments and take tests online.

+What did you do particularly well?

+I think I did fairly well designing the diagrams.
+It was a pretty straightforward process most of the time.

+If you could choose one part of your work on these documents to revise, what would you pick?
+How would you improve it?

+I would probably review the business requirments document again.
+I may have missed some requirements based on the DriverPass interview.

+How did you interpret the user’s needs and implement them into your system design?
+Why is it so important to consider the user’s needs when designing?

+I interpreted the users's needs from the interview that was given to me.
+I did my best to implement their wants and needs into the diagrams and business documents.
+It is important to consider the user's needs because if a user is not getting what they are needing from the system, then the system is not accomplishing its goal.

+How do you approach designing software?
+What techniques or strategies would you use in the future to analyze and design a system?

+When Designing software, I think it is very important to design and plan thing sout rather than just jump into it.
+Having a road-map or a plan can really help in the development process, especially if you are working in a team.